'There will be more waves': Expert's warning as new data shows impact of Covid

-A Covid modelling expert has issued a stark warning of more virus waves as new data shows 41 people have died after testing positive for Covid-19 in the Lakes area, since the pandemic began.
+A Covid modelling expert has issued a stark warning of more waves as new data shows 109 people have died after testing positive for Covid-19 in the Bay of Plenty health area, since the pandemic began.

-According to recent Ministry of Health data, since the beginning of the pandemic there have been 31,130 cases of Covid-19 in Te Whatu Ora — Lakes area, equivalent to about 25 per cent of the population.
+According to recent Ministry of Health data, since the beginning of the pandemic there have been 70,553 cases of Covid-19 in Te Whatu Ora - Hauora a Toi Bay of Plenty area, equivalent to about 25 per cent of the population.

 Meanwhile, the national hospitalisation rate has increased 28 per cent in the last week.
 One in every 20 people reporting to a hospital has Covid-19.